devhausleipzigacademy/camp6-frontend-project/README.md

 # Title tbd

+## Todos

+- [ ] Use Icon Library e.g. Heroicons (you need to adjust your css to not apply fill colors)

 ## Mission statement

 A one-stop platform for consolidating tasks related to personal mastery of your chosen subjects